Mental health is undoubtedly an important topic; however, many people find it uncomfortable to talk about it.

 At least 25% of oncology patients experience some form of depression.

 The most evidence has been seen in the use of cognitive-behavioral therapy.
 This type of brief, goal-oriented therapy helps people learn the principles of behavior change, which they can direct toward a specific clinical outcome.
 (Osborn, Democada, & Feuerstein, 2006).

-This type of therapy is designed to help teach people skills to solve problems.
+This type of therapy is designed to help teach people strength-based skills to solve problems.
 As they learn to solve problems, they begin reframing their thoughts and thinking differently.

 3 Mental Health Group Activities and Exercises

 There are many wonderful group activities and exercises that can help boost mental health.
 A few of these are:

 - Group Beginnings

 - Cracking the Nuts and Eliminating the ANTS

 The Group Beginnings worksheet is a valuable tool for organizing a group session.
 According to Judith Belmont, a psychotherapist, and an author, effective beginnings and endings are one of the major determinants of the effectiveness of a group.